acmestack/acmestack-website/content/en/docs/contributing/pull-requests.md

 If you feel your pull request is in this state, contact us for clarification.

-Check the [The Testing and Merge Workflow](#the-testing-and-merge-workflow) at the end of this document if you're interested in the details on how exactly the automation processes pull requests.

 ## How the e2e Tests Work

 The end-to-end tests will post the status results to the pull request.